Accidents happen all the time and some may result in serious injury.

 Slip and falls are no exception and can lead to significant medical bills.

-Therefore, as you go after a slip and fall lawsuit you will still need to pay the medical bills along the way.
+Therefore, as you pursue a slip and fall lawsuit, you will still need to pay the medical bills along the way.

-That's why it's important to go after a slip and fall lawsuit loan so you can be covered.
+That's why it's important to consider a slip and fall lawsuit loan so you can be covered.